crowdint/rails3-jquery-autocomplete/README.md

     bundle exec guard

-to have the relevent test run every time you save a file.
+to have the relevant test run every time you save a file.

 ## Integration tests